-The best times to shoot on a sunny day would be in the evening, when the sun is lower in the sky.
+The best time to shoot on a sunny day would be in the evening, when the sun is lower in the sky.
 When shooting in Homer, the sun is usually behind the mountains and can wash them out so sometimes they don't show up well.
 Regardless of the weather, Homer is gorgeous!

 I do not give deposit refunds if you decide to cancel because of weather.
 Of course, there are some exceptions, if you are doing family photos and have an infant or a small child that you are worried about getting cold or wet, I am happy to reschedule or wait out the storm!
+Communication is key, so please let me know if you have any concerns prior to your session!

 Weather & Cancelation Policy:

 Weather is at times unpredictable in Alaska, we can get a little bit of everything in the same day.
-The rain and the long winters is what makes our beautiful summers so amazing and long anticipated!
+The rain and the long winters are what makes our beautiful summers so amazing and long anticipated!

-In the almost decade that I have been doing photography, cancellations due to weather hardly ever happen; I can think of just a few times out of the hundreds of sessions I have done!
+In the over a decade that I have been doing photography, cancellations due to weather hardly ever happen; I can think of just a few times out of the hundreds of sessions I have done.
 The cancellations have typically happened due to a torrential downpour because this type of rain (as opposed to snow or mist/rain) actually gets you wet, and this type of weather can also damage my equipment.
-We love shooting in the snow and rain, some client even wait to schedule their session for day that it is snowing!
+We love shooting in the snow and rain, some client even wait to schedule their session for day that it is snowing.
 Choosing great photo ready and season appropriate outfits helps; think layers, even in the summer.
 If the session has started and the weather becomes unbearable, I am happy to wait it out with you!

 Ultimately, the final call on cancellation is up to you.
 I will stay touch with you when weather might be an issue!